thoughtworks-jumpstart/jobs/README.md

 # 👩‍💻 Jobs

-You're looking to hire and our graduates are looking for a great place to embark their career as software developers.
+You're looking to hire and our graduates are looking to get hired.
+It's a match made in binary heaven.

 Here are some of the technologies, practices, and methodologies that are taught at JumpStart: `JavaScript`, `React`, `Node.js`, `Express`, `MongoDB`, `Postgres`, `Git`, `TDD - Test Driven Development`, `Test Automation`, `Continuous Integration`.